Large-SALE-pop-up-on-a-website

 💡 If lots of visitors are leaving a page before they start scrolling down, it would suggest they’ve realised they’re in the wrong place and your page isn’t delivering what they were expecting.
 If this is the case, you need to check where those visitors are coming from.

-If they’re coming from a search engine results page (SERP), make sure your meta description is correct and that the content on your page is matching their search intent.
+If they’re coming from a search engine results page (SERP), make sure your meta description is suitable and that the content on your page is matching their search intent.

 If they’re coming from a link in a marketing email or social media post, make sure the description accompanying the link is correct.